Sudeepam97/markdown_notes/python.md

 # Example 3
 multi_list = [[[1, 2], [3, 4]],
               [[5, 6], [7, 8]]]

-# A three dimensional list.
+# A three dimensional list has been defined above.
 The outermost brackets
-# decide the 1st dimension, and so on.
-Try this...
+# decide the 1st dimension, the next brackts decide the second and so on.
+# The following chunk of code can help you understand this...

 print (multi_list[0, 0, 0])  # = 1
 print (multi_list[0, 0, 1])  # = 2
 print (multi_list[0, 1, 0])  # = 3